 Change the first paragraph in 10.43.2.2.2 as follows:

 During a CBAP, an EDMG STA may obtain a TXOP with an unsolicited RSS by transmitting a Grant frame at the beginning of the TXOP or use an existent TXOP for an unsolicited RSS (see 10.43.6.2).
-If a TXOP is obtained through the transmission of a Grant frame and the TXOP holder intends to start the TXOP with an unsolicited RSS, the TXOP holder shall set the Unsolicited RSS subfield in the Grant frame to 1 to indicate the SLS begins with an unsolicited RSS and is performed without an ISS.
+If a TXOP is obtained through the transmission of a Grant frame and the TXOP holder intends to continue the TXOP with an unsolicited RSS, the TXOP holder shall set the Unsolicited RSS subfield in the Grant frame to 1 to indicate the SLS begins with an unsolicited RSS and is performed without an ISS.

 References: